Elderjs/docs/elderguide.com/elderjs.md

 },
 ```

+### Caching Client Assets

+By default Elder.js emits hashed files for assets under its control into the `./${distDir}/_elderjs/` folder.

+This allows for aggressive caching of client side assets such as `cache-control public, max-age=31536000, immutable`.

 ### How can I copy files to public?

-The [template project has a hook](https://github.com/Elderjs/template/blob/master/src/hooks.js) that copies your `./assets/` folder to the 'distDir' location defined in your `elder.config.js`.
+The [template project has a hook](https://github.com/Elderjs/template/blob/master/src/hooks.js) that copies your `./assets/` folder to the `distDir` location defined in your `elder.config.js`.

 ### Why can't I use Svelte templates for data fetching/manipulation?